fedidcg/LightweightFedCM/README.md

 ### Scope of the credential's effectiveness and storage access

 The credential provides cookie access to just the identity provider's origin.
 The security benefits of this are discussed elsewhere.
 We relax constraints on the relying party to site-scoping because login pages can reasonably be on different subdomains than the rest of the site.
 Because of the natural site-scoping of cookies, this has no privacy impact.

-### Scope of the `IdentityCredential.pendingRequests()` and lifetime of those requests

-The pending requests of the `pendingRequests` interface is partitioned by top-level navigatable to preserve contextual integrity of the login flow.
-This means that popup flows are explicitly out of scope.
-We also dictate that the lifetime of a request should be at most an hour to prevent persistent tracking if a user backs out of an account linkage.
-Notably the pre-allowed identity providers are not partitioned by navigatable and are instead global.

 ### UI Considerations and identity provider origin